The name of the corporation shall be ROANOKE BAR ASSOCIATION (the “Association”).

 (2) Honorary members shall be elected by a two-thirds vote of the Board.

-(3) Every member of the Association who shall have practiced for a period of fifty years shall, at the request of such member, become a life member.
+(3) Every member of the Association who shall have practiced for a period of fifty years shall, at the request of such member, become an Emeritus member for life.

-(4) Honorary members and life members shall be entitled to all privileges of the Association except that of voting.
+(4) Honorary members and Emeritus members shall be entitled to all privileges of the Association except that of voting.

-(5) No dues shall be charged honorary members or life members.
+(5) No dues shall be charged Honorary members or Emeritus members.